etch1000/rust_fundamentals/README.md

 # rust_fundamentals
-learning with pluralsight rust fundamentals course
+learning rust fundamentals with Pluralsight

 <hr />

 ## Haversine

 Did you know that there are more than the 3 trigonometric functions we are all familiar with sine, cosine and, tangent?
 These additional trigonometric functions are now obsolete, however, in the past, they were worth naming.